vimar/enhanced-cloud-logging-formatter/README.md

 ## Features

 - **Error Reporting**: The `GoogleCloudLoggingFormatter` enables error reporting, allowing you to control the reporting of error events to Google Cloud Platform (GCP).
-The `errorReportingLevel` parameter can be modify to specify the minimum log level that triggers error reporting.
+The `errorReportingLevel` parameter can be modified to specify the minimum log level that triggers error reporting.

 - **Complete Log Metadata**: This formatter completes log metadata, providing additional context information before sending logs to GCP.
 This ensures that logs include comprehensive details, making it easier to analyze and debug issues.
+Additional metadata contains:
+  - Unique RequestId to easily search all the logs for a single HTTP request
+  - Exhaustive HTTP info for each log entries, such as request Url, referer, remote IP and User Agent
+  - For CLI commands, script command and script filename called
+  - When an error is thrown, add information about error context (report location, stack trace, exception message, service name and version number if they are provided)

 ## Installation